 - a.
 This would, in a sense, give the IRS what it deserves for aggressively applying sections 2036 and 2038, right? - b.
-But the gamesmanship, even hypocrisy, and in any event risk, with such a strategy are rather clear
+But there can be gamesmanship, even hypocrisy, and in any event risk, with such a strategy.

 VII.
-Valuation, Including Tax-Affecting: Estate of Jones v.
-Commissioner
+Valuation, Including Tax-Affecting: Jones